clach04/8bitdo_manual/README.md

 ## Firmware

 There is firmware for the game controller.
-There is also firmware for retro receivers for us on original consoles.
+There is also firmware for retro receivers for use on original consoles.

 ### Retro receiver firmware

-No recommendations at this time, https://github.com/ClusterM/hakchi2/issues/257 And consider gamepad controller firmware 2.70nto remap Turbo (L/R/X/Y) buttons via RemapTool.
+No recommendations at this time, see https://github.com/ClusterM/hakchi2/issues/257 And consider gamepad controller firmware 2.70 which allows to remap Turbo (L/R/X/Y) buttons via RemapTool. alternative is to start in Switch mode with latest firmware.

 ### Controller firmware